kullervo16/checklist/README.md

 ### Simple flow control
 There is also the option to create a simple IF function in your checklists..
 This allows you to apply some simple flow control and prevents you from creating multiple templates that do practically the same thing (which will become a burden to keep them in synch when you want to enhance them).

+If you do not specify any option in the condition, the step will be reachable if the step referenced by the selectionPoint is finished or not applicable.

+If you specify an option in the condition, the step will be reachable if the step referenced by the selectionPoint is finished and if the user selected the specified option.

 This is an example

 ```yaml
 description: Checklist to verify a deployment